 MINI-SERIES: TERRORISM IS WHAT WE MAKE IT

-& Co. and fueled the Trumps of this world
+ISIS & Co. and the Trumps of this world

 PART I of III